 Threads for embroidery are available in a wide range of fibers, colors, types, and weights.
 Your choice of threads will depend on the type of fabric used, the fabric thread count, and the type of embroidery you are stitching.

-There are very few hard-fast rules when it comes to selecting embroidery thread.
-Use the type of thread or weight that looks best, or has the effect you want to achieve in your project.
+There are very few hard-fast rules when it comes to selecting the embroidery thread.
+Use the type of thread or weight that looks best or has the effect you want to achieve in your project.
 Experimentation is often the best indicator of whether or not a thread will give you the desired look.

 01 of 11

 Embroidery floss is easy to find and comes in a huge range of colors.
 The six individual plies of embroidery floss can be separated, so you can use the thickness that is best suited for your project by combining plies.
 Visit the tutorial to learn how to separate floss without tangling.

 Always use threads from the same manufacturer in an embroidery project that uses floss, as the finish on the threads can vary from shiny to matte.

 Pearl Cotton is a single-ply embroidery thread with a lustrous, pearly finish due to a process called mercerization.